siriusxiao62/2DNMRGym/README.md

 ```
 ## Usage
 ### Training the Model
 The pipeline is set up for 5 GNN models for representation learning: GCN, GIN, GAT, ComENet, SchNet.
+GNN transformer models such as GCN-transformer, GIN-transformer and GAT-transformer is also included.
 To use other models, you can simply add the GNN encoder to the `/models` directory.
 The GNN encoder class should return the node representations.

-Three bash files are provided: run.sh for 2D GNN models, run_schenet.sh for SchNet, run_comenet.sh for ComENet.

 To train the model, run either:
 ```